MicrosoftDocs/sql-docs/docs/relational-databases/system-stored-procedures/sp-create-openrowset-statistics.md

 [ @stmt = ] N'statement_text'
 Specifies a Transact-SQL statement that will return column values to be used for statistics.
 You can use TABLESAMPLE within the `@stmt` to specify samples of data to be used.
 If TABLESAMPLE isn't specified, FULLSCAN will be used.

-<tablesample_clause> ::= TABLESAMPLE ( sample_number PERCENT )
+`<tablesample_clause> ::= TABLESAMPLE ( sample_number PERCENT )`

 ## Remarks
  Statistics metadata is available for external table columns only.
-Statistics metadata is not available for OPENROWSET columns.
+Statistics metadata isn't available for OPENROWSET columns.

 ## Permissions
  Requires ADMINISTER BULK OPERATIONS or ADMINISTER DATABASE BULK OPERATIONS permissions.

 ## Example

-For scenarios and examples, see [Create statistics for column in OPENROWSET path](/azure/synapse-analytics/sql/develop-tables-statistics#examples-create-statistics-for-column-in-openrowset-path).
+For scenarios and examples, review [Create statistics for column in OPENROWSET path](/azure/synapse-analytics/sql/develop-tables-statistics#examples-create-statistics-for-column-in-openrowset-path).

 ## See also